saoricake/lilylab/blog/2021-11-23-stories-worthy-of-being-told.md

   </blockquote>
 </figure>

-and from a [2019 interview with kodansha](https://kodansha.us/2019/01/22/kodansha-new-yuri-bl-comic-yuri-hime-interview), we have the editor-in-chief of yuri hime, umezawa kanako:
+and from a [2019 interview with kodansha](https://kodansha.us/2019/01/22/kodansha-new-yuri-bl-comic-yuri-hime-interview){rel=external target=_blank}, we have the editor-in-chief of yuri hime, umezawa kanako:

 <figure class="quote">
   <blockquote cite="https://kodansha.us/2019/01/22/kodansha-new-yuri-bl-comic-yuri-hime-interview">